The earth is burning - What about our climate?

 The earth's temperature fluctuates from year to year, that is clear, but it has risen enormously in the last 50 years.
 16 of the 17 warmest years since records began occurred after the year 2000, the five warmest since 2010.
 Since 1977 - i.e. for four decades now - there has not been a year on Earth that was cooler than the 20th century average.

 In the current debate, there is often talk of global warming of up to "1.5 degrees Celsius" or "well below 2 degrees".
 What exactly does this mean?
 In the Paris Climate Agreement of 2015, 195 countries signed up to limiting average global warming to the aforementioned "1.5" or "well below 2 degrees".
 This refers to the warming since before industrialization until today, i.e. before we humans increased greenhouse gas emissions through production and progress.
 Currently, the global temperature has risen by around 1.1 degrees Celsius compared to the period between 1850 and 1900.
 The IPCC report sets out possible scenarios for the consequences of a rise in temperature.
-One very likely scenario shows that we will have already reached the 1.5 degree Celsius increase by 2030 instead of by the middle of the century, as previously assumed.
+One very likely scenario shows that we will have reached the 1.5 degree Celsius increase by 2030 instead of by the middle of the century, as previously assumed.
 However, depending on how emissions are reduced in the coming years, the researchers assume that we will have exceeded 1.5 degrees by 2040 at the latest.
-So the question is no longer whether we can stop global warming by 1.5 degrees, but how long we can delay it and at what temperature we can keep it.
+The question is therefore no longer whether we can stop global warming by 1.5 degrees, but how long we can delay it and at what temperature we can keep it.

 2. CLIMATE CHANGE IS MAN-MADE